futurice/grunt-transifex-resjson/README.md

 ##### Description

 Retrieves translations from Transifex project.
 The task can be given a list of language codes as argument to limit which translations are downloaded.
-Only translations that are marked as reviewed are downloaded, non-reviewed strings are returned identical to the original strings.
+If the configuration parameter `transifex.translationMode` is set to `reviewed`, only the translations marked as reviewed in Transifex are returned as translated and the non-reviewed strings are returned identical to the source language strings.
+Otherwise the default mode is used and all translations regardless of their review status are downloaded.

 The language codes used as arguments are those used in the local project as directory names, i.e. **not** Transifex language codes.